If KiwiSaver isn’t an option to help you into your first home - don’t let that hold you back.

 2. You’ll have the freedom to choose your contribution

 For some Kiwi, having fewer opportunities than usual to spend during lockdown last year, or not being able to travel overseas has left them with an unexpected nest egg.

-In our low-interest environment, investing your lump sum is more likely to grow your wealth than putting it into a savings account or term deposit.
+In our low-interest environment, investing your lump sum is more likely to grow your wealth over time, than putting it into a savings account or term deposit.